 MARIA D. HUMMER-TUTTLE

-Maria Hummer-Tuttle joined the board in April 2009.
+Maria Hummer-Tuttle joined the board in April 2009 and was elected Chair in June 2015.
 She practiced law for approximately 20 years and was a partner and chair of the management committee of Manatt, Phelps and Phillips in Los Angeles.
 Hummer-Tuttle has served on a number of boards including The Music Center of Los Angeles County, The Armand Hammer Museum of Art and Cultural Center, Los Angeles World Affairs Council, Children's Institute Inc., Pitzer College, Mount St. Mary's College and Scripps College.
 She recently co-authored the book Winfield House, published by Thames & Hudson, and serves on the board of the Foundation for Art and Preservation in Embassies.
 She received her B.A. from Scripps College and her J.D. from UCLA School of Law.

 JOANNE CORDAY KOZBERG

 Joanne Corday Kozberg joined the board in June 2005.
 Since 2003 Ms. Kozberg has been the Principal in charge of the Los Angeles office of public affairs firm California Strategies, LLC.
 Kozberg serves on the board of the California Community Foundation and is a Regent Emeritus of the University of California, completing a 12-year term in 2010.
 From 1999 to 2003 Kozberg was president and chief operating officer of the Music Center of Los Angeles County.
 From 1993 to 1998 she was California's Secretary of State and Consumer Services under Governor Pete Wilson.
 She was chair of the California Arts Council from 1988 to 1991 and served as its executive director from 1991 until 1993.
 Kozberg holds a B.A. in history from the University of California, Berkeley, and an M.A. in public policy from Occidental College.